-Or, I’ll leave it to you, as we say in English, is a mixture of sushi, sashimi and cooked Japanese food.
+Or, ‘Trust the Chef’, is a mixture of sushi, sashimi and cooked Japanese food.
 But the emphasis is all about using the best of ingredients possible and working from the heart and soul.
 So all our produce is authentically sourced from across the globe and with our unique, dining experience, you’re fully immersed in both taste sensation and the restaurant’s ambience.
 As voted in the ‘Top 10 Most Blissful Places to Eat’ we pride ourselves in being different to your usual sushi experience and creating an authentic taste of Japanese tradition.

 We freshly prepare all dishes in front of you to give you a greater connection with the food and we’re happy to share thoughts and answer any questions you may have.
 We are also passionate about making sure every customer has a good experience, so your honest feedback is always appreciated.
 We are popular so we do advise you book a few days in advance to avoid disappointment, but we do allow walk in’s during our quiet periods and when we have cancellations.